nonlining/CarND/CarND-Advanced-Lane-Lines/README.md

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code of perspective transform is on my project4.ipynb ** Apply a perspective transform to rectify binary image ("birds-eye view") ** block.
+The code of perspective transform is on my project4.ipynb ** Apply a perspective transform to rectify binary image ("birds-eye view") ** cell.
 The code contain the following source (src) and destination (dst) points.
 These 2 points will be used in getPerspectiveTransform() function.

 ```python